AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-action-google.md

 **[!UICONTROL Select an Account]:** The applicable Google Ads account.

 **[!UICONTROL Type of Conversion]:** The type of conversion to track: Select *[!UICONTROL Import conversion]*.
-All other types are used to create tracking tags for other types of conversions.
+All other types are used to create conversion tracking tags (not conversion actions) for other types of conversions.

 **[!UICONTROL Conversion Name]:** A unique name for the conversion action.